 Correction: The chant read aloud by Tiffany is different compared to the first three films just because it is the awakening chant and not the trading bodies chant used in the first three films.

 Corrected entry: While Tiffany is going through her whole "transformation" sequence as a doll, she applies her lipstick and it shows her beauty mark already there.
 Then it cuts away showing her reapply the beauty mark, when it was already there.

 Correction: Tiffany has just outlined the beauty mark, when we see her apply lipstick.
 She fills in the beauty spot in a later shot.

-Corrected entry: Micky, Mallory and their gay friend are sitting are in the van driving to NJ in the middle of the movie.
+Corrected entry: Jesse, Jade and their gay friend are sitting are in the van driving to NJ in the middle of the movie.
 The gay friend notices a smell so he opens up the chest to find the body of Police Chief Warren.
-He gets scared and takes the chief's gun, aims it at Micky and makes him stop the van.
+He gets scared and takes the chief's gun, aims it at Jesse and makes him stop the van.
 He opens the door and is about to get out when Chucky and Tiffany awake.
-Both dolls are aiming guns at him, Chucky a Glock .17 and Tiffanny a .22 Now The gay friend took Chief Warrens gun, a Glock .17, and Tiffany took the .22 off the thieves in the motel.
+Both dolls are aiming guns at him, Chucky a Glock .17 and Tiffanny a .22.
+Now The gay friend took Chief Warrens gun, a Glock .17, and Tiffany took the .22 off the thieves in the motel.
 That leaves Chucky holding a Glock .17 also.
 Where did he get the gun from?